 Sharks are key to keeping everybody else in the ocean in check.
 As an apex predator, they help to regulate the lower levels of the food chain by limiting other species distribution, predating on the weak, ill and vulnerable and on various different prey types

 Without sharks, the rest of the food chain and the ecosystem would be altered.
 In fact, it has been shown that areas with sharks have a greater number of different species living within it.

 9. Shark ‘attacks’ are rare

 The majority of shark attacks are a case of mistaken identity.
 Generally, if a shark does bite a human, it bites only once before realising its mistake.

 Worldwide, there are approximately four fatalities caused by these mistakes each year.
 On the other hand, it is estimated that approximately 100 million sharks are killed per year through human activity.

 10. You can see them in the Hauraki Gulf Marine Park

 We encounter sharks in the Hauraki Gulf Marine Park right next to Auckland City.
 They are mostly seen during the summer when adults come into the shallower, coastal areas to give birth to their pups.
-Once the pups are born, there's no parental care so the adults generally head back out again soon after whilst pups may stay around to feed and grow.
+Sharks don’t parent their young, so once the pups are born, the mothers generally head back into deeper waters, while the pups may stay around to feed and grow.